ASDS-TCD/ASDS_code_camp/README.md

 This repository contains all lecture handouts and script/markdown files from classes.\
 Files are divided into two folders: code contains code files, documentation contains handouts.\
 You can download this material and work through it yourself.
-All scripts are commented.
+All scripts are commented.\
+The file names correspond to the weekday they were used, note that Tuesday we used the R script only.

 **Note**: To download *all* files in a zip, click on the green "code" button on this page and then "download zip".